 Home of the Wildcats

-On April 17-21, Ms. Khasanova’s grade 8 French students (34) and parent chaperones (13), took an annual 4-day trip to Canada to cultivate their educational experience.
-This annual trip to Québec, the cradle of French civilization in North America, is a great destination for immersing oneself in French culture, learning the French language, and exploring over 400 years of unique history!
+On April 16-19, grade 8 French students traveled to Québec, the cradle of French civilization in North America--a great destination for immersing oneself in French culture, practicing the French language, and exploring over 400 years of unique history!

 Upon arrival in Québec City, the travelers stretched their legs on a walking tour of Old Québec.
 They took in the view from the city's tallest building, l'Observatoire de la Capitale.
 The day ended with some nighttime swimming surrounded by castle-like architecture and an indoor garden graced with palm trees.

 The following day began with a tour of the magnificent Basilique Sainte-Anne-de-Beaupré, with its numerous chapels, mosaics, stained glass windows, and sculptures.
 Cameras in hand, students captured the beauty of Montmorency Falls (even higher than Niagara Falls!).
 Following a re-creation of a deploy of armies featuring an amazing historical sound and light show at the Musée du Fort, they embarked on a Fact-Finding Mission through Old Québec (congrats to Team Bon Bon Bon!).
 The day ended with dinner, the rhythm of spoons clacking, and dancing at La Cabane à Pierre.